-- 1. All surface entries, declines will be identified, filled to a vertical depth 50m or 10 times the excavated height, and sealed with a 10m concrete plug.
-Any open cut will be filled and landscaped. - 2.
-All land will be restored to its pre-mining capability, predominantly forestry, where possible. - 3.
-Engineering works (re-shaping, earthworks, drainage etc.) will be undertaken and remediation and rehabilitation of all disturbed land surfaces, i.e. landscape, rip, and topsoil if sufficient topsoil is available (or an acceptable material made up from subsoil and organic material if not) and re-vegetate, will be undertaken. - 4.
-Any facilities or infrastructure that are designated to remain will be made safe for both humans and animals and will be made stable and sustainable. - 5.
-Water recharge will be calculated, as part of a final hydrogeological study, and points where water may surface will be identified and quantified.
-Provision to be made for final containment or treatment if required. - 6.
-Water discharges will be monitored and any provisions for the settlement or treatment of water emanating from underground will be designed and implemented. - 7.
-All assets on site and the ground on which it sits will be assessed for contamination, the asset will be decontaminated before being removed and sold.
-Any contaminated ground will be removed to a depth of 1m below ground level and then disposed at a licensed facility or placed in a lined, specially constructed hazardous waste pit as may be agreed with the authorities.
+- All surface entries, declines will be identified, filled to a vertical depth 50m or 10 times the excavated height, and sealed with a 10m concrete plug.
+Any open cut will be filled and landscaped; - All land will be restored to its pre-mining capability, predominantly forestry, where possible; - Engineering works (re-shaping, earthworks, drainage etc.) will be undertaken, and remediation and rehabilitation of all disturbed land surfaces, i.e. landscape, rip, and topsoil will be undertaken if sufficient topsoil is available (or an acceptable material made up from subsoil and organic material if not), along with re-vegetation; - Any facilities or infrastructure that are designated to remain will be made safe for both humans and animals and will be made stable and sustainable; - Water recharge will be calculated as part of a final hydrogeological study, and points where water may surface will be identified and quantified.
+Provision to be made for final containment or treatment if required; - Water discharges will be monitored and any provisions for the settlement or treatment of water emanating from underground will be designed and implemented; - All assets on site and the ground on which it sits will be assessed for contamination, and the asset will be decontaminated before being removed and sold.
+Any contaminated ground will be removed to a depth of 1m below ground level and then disposed of at a licensed facility or placed in a lined, specially constructed hazardous waste pit as may be agreed with the authorities;